 *Finalist, 2014 Inspirational Travel Writing Contest, We Say Go Travel

-I’m 47 years old, a screenwriter and film school instructor, 8,000 kilometers from my West Coast Canadian home, and spending a pleasant afternoon picking up donkey dung in France.
+I’m 47 years old, a screenwriter and film school instructor, 8,000 kilometres from my West Coast Canadian home, and spending a pleasant afternoon picking up donkey dung in France.

-I’ve learned donkeys are very neat animals and defecate in one area only, until they move on to a new site, so collecting the straw-packed, flealess, and odorless droppings is easy.
-It’s a meditative activity—repetitive, private, quiet—and I’m as content as I’ve ever been, not even bothered by the pouring rain or my wet boots squishing inside and out as I move from one dung pile to the next, changing course occasionally to dump my full bucket onto the growing mound in the corner of the wire-enclosed vegetable garden.
+I’ve learned donkeys are very neat animals and defecate in one area only until they move on to a new site, so collecting the straw-packed, flealess, and odourless droppings is easy.
+It’s a meditative activity—repetitive, private, quiet—and I’m as content as I’ve ever been.
+I’m not even bothered by the pouring rain or my wet boots squishing inside and out as I move from one dung pile to the next, changing course occasionally to dump my full bucket onto the growing mound in the corner of the wire-enclosed vegetable garden.

 Soaked through, like yesterday, when the four of us looked out in horror at this very spot and watched the escaping hens disappear among the trees.

 The day had started out innocently enough.
 While Evan repaired the bolt and hinge on the chicken coop door, our kids Emily and Alyd and I fed the two amiable grey donkeys apples from the orchard.
 We humans are all wearing a variety of ill-fitting raincoats and rubber boots borrowed from overflowing hooks and shelves lining the wall of the farmhouse mudroom.
 This organic farm, with its walnut grove and bird sanctuary, is miles from the closest town and by now we’re feeling like old hands at this mucking about business.
 No one is bothered by how they look, not even 18-year-old, red-haired Emily who has been known to moan on more than one occasion about our family’s serious lack of fashion sense.